-With the majority of waking hours spent at the workplace for most, have you ever noticed that you may have slipped into some not-so-healthy daily habits?
-Nutrition Expert Joanna Li shares a few quick fixes and adjustments to help you get back on track!
+With the majority of waking hours spent at the workplace for most, have you ever noticed that you may have slipped into some mindless habits?
+Here are few adjustments to help you get back on track.

-There always seems to be a special occasion at work.
-It’s sweet of your coworkers to bring in treats for the team, but save those only for special occasions, like once a month, not every week.
+From cupcakes to donuts, there always seems to be a special occasion at work.
+While it’s sweet of your coworkers to bring in treats for the team, they are no longer special occasions when you’re having them every week.
+It has simply become a routine.

-When it’s your turn to bring treats, set a healthy example at the office and bring fruit instead.
-Somebody will be sure to thank you for that, and you’ll never know, maybe the whole team may catch on…
+When it’s your turn to bring treats, set a healthy example at the office and bring fruit into the rotation instead.
+Somebody will be sure to thank you for an alternative option to mix up the snack rotation.

 Sometimes you can mistaken thirst for hunger, so try sipping a cup of tea or water instead, which may help curb your cravings.